 We need to make it easy for our child to want to follow the rule.
 We can offer our child a reward if they manage to stick to it.
 We know our children best, so we can think of a reward that does not cost much, but will appeal to our youngster.
 Rewards should be small and easily earned.
 The best rewards are quality time spent with us or our partners.

-However, if our child does not stick to the rule, we may need to have some consequences.
-The best consequences are those that help children learn from their mistakes, such as doing something nice for us or making amends.
-It is good if our child can say sorry (but only if they really mean it).
-Alternatively we may need to remove a privilege – like going to bed earlier or not watching a certain programme on TV.
-But here we will have to be firm and make sure that we stick to what we have said.
-Gradually our children will learn that there are boundaries and that pushing them leads to consequences – just like an adult caught speeding!
+However, if your child won’t stick to the rules, you may need to have some consequences.
+The best consequences are those that help children learn from their mistakes, such as doing something nice for you or making amends.
+It is good if your child can say sorry (but only if they really mean it).
+Alternatively, you may need to remove a privilege – like not earning screen time.
+But you will have to be firm and make sure that you stick to what you said.
+Gradually your children will learn that there are boundaries and that pushing them leads to consequences – just like an adult caught speeding!

-Ultimately, we are our children’s parents not their friends.
-Of course we want to get on with our children, and have a great relationship.
-But it is more important to help our children learn to be kind, thoughtful and respectful than to let them learn that they can control the adults around them.
+Ultimately, we are our children’s parents, not their friends.
+Of course, we want to get on with our children and have a great relationship.
+But it is important to help children learn to be kind, thoughtful and respectful.
+And not to believe they can control the adults around them.
 Sometimes ‘no’ has to mean ‘no’.
-And it is up to us to teach our children the lessons.
+It is up to us to teach our children the lessons.